apache/cloudstack-docs-install/source/ui.rst

 Creating an Instance Template that Supports SSH Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a instance template that supports SSH Keys.
+Create an instance template that supports SSH Keys.

 #.